-THE PROVISION of two pairs of leather gloves per year to all tree crew personterests by all lawful means;"
+THE PROVISION of two pairs of leather gloves per year to all tree crew personnel.

 A COMMITMENT to future discussions on the improvement of benefits for retired people and District participation in the payment of hospitalization premiums.

 Richard Bellato, Richard Daugherty, Glenn Larson, and Victor Mitchell served on Local 1245's Negotiating Committee with spokesman Alfred Kaznowski of the Business Manager's Staff.